Harrison-M/marca-wiki/Documentation-for-LDAP.md

     sudo yum install php-ldap

-There are two additions to the parameters.yml file with this install:
+There are three additions to the parameters.yml file with this install:

+    ldap:              Yes/No
     ldap_host:         xxx.xxx.xxx
     ldap_port:         xxx

-There is also a twig global named ldap_auth (yes|no) that will hide the the Forgot Password? and the Change Password.
+Set Ldap to yes to turn on Ldap authentication on your install, and to no to turn it off.
+If you aren't using Ldap, set host and port to xxxx, as shown.
+Blank values will throw an error.